EmilSkaaning/DeepStruc/README.md

 # Getting started (with Colab)
-Use DeepStruc on our own PDFs is straightforward and does not require anything installed or downloaded to your computer.
+Using DeepStruc on your own PDFs is straightforward and does not require anything installed or downloaded to your computer.
 Follow the instructions in our [Colab notebook](https://colab.research.google.com/drive/18oLE4qNo3K7DW7T0OAO1t6SYYeuRg6Sq#scrollTo=Zuj3jyFl_S66) and try to play around.